mtlynch/minimal-mistakes/_posts/2017-04-24-building-a-vm-homelab.md

 ## Power Supply

-The power supply is sufficient and pretty quiet.
-It's a good value for $30.
-The one downside is that it's non-modular cabling and my system is so bare bones that I only need the 24-pin motherboard cable and the 8-pin CPU cable.
-All the rest are clutter, but they hide away pretty cleanly in my case's unused 5.25" bay for an optical disc reader.
+The power supply has sufficient wattage for the system, and it's pretty quiet.
+It's also a good value for $30.

+The one downside is that it uses non-modular cabling.
+My system is so bare bones that I only need the 24-pin motherboard cable and the 8-pin CPU cable.
+All the rest are clutter, but they hide away pretty cleanly in my case's 5.25" bay for an optical disc reader (obviously empty in my case).

 If I were to do it over, I'd consider a semi-modular or full-modular PSU so I could get rid of the extraneous PSU cables.